bamoradia/HW2-Github-Practice/homework2_answers.md

 2. git checkout (name_of_your_new_branch)
 3. If you want to test out some features that may be in beta or you may not want in the final release.

+Part 4:

+1. If you've made a branch and want the features you were testing out to be merged back into the main branch because the features were successfully implemented.
+2. git push remote master